pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-28-a-chaotic-guide-to-using-docker-for-robotics-research-part-ii.md

 ## Introduction

 In this article we will learn how to create custom docker images for robotics, the PHA way.
-For this purpose [PHA Docker] has a second folder named `envs`.
+For this purpose [PHA Git] has a second folder named `envs`.
 This folder already contains some sample projects, each identified by a folder.
 We will understand in detail how [PHA 22 Mini] was created.
-The `Dockerfile` is available in [PHA Docker] inside `envs/pha22-mini`.
+The `Dockerfile` is available in [PHA Git] inside `envs/pha22-mini`.

 ## Necessity

 So up until this point we have learned how to run a container with this method and that should have been it for the article.
 But, we still have to talk about some specialized features [PHA 22 Mini] has compared to other docker container.
 The most important being the fact that rather than running the system as root, the container runs as a user.
 This is an important step for us as if your make any changes as root, it would overwrite the permissions within the shared folder.
 This means that even for the host the ownership of the changed file or folder would pass to root.
 Generally this is not what we want in our system.

+## Sample Dockerfile

+Here is what we will do to re-create [PHA 22 Mini]:

-## Set the Arguments and Environment Variables
+#### Set the Arguments and Environment Variables

 As most of PHA is a project invovling a GPU, we have to select a GPU enabled docker image as the base.
 [PHA 22 Mini] is build upon `nvidia/cuda:11.7.1-devel-ubuntu22.04`.
 In addition, we have to select a version of [CuDNN].
 A good way to check CuDNN compatibility with the selected image is by checking the details of the distribution in [CUDA Gitlab].
 Let's have a look at a set of parameters that defines the details of the image: